Gaius-Augustus/BRAKER/README.md

 The below given commands assume that you configured all paths to tools by exporting bash variables or that you have the necessary tools in your $PATH.

 The example data set also contains scripts `tests/test*.sh` that will execute below listed commands for testing BRAKER with the example data set.
-You find example results of AUGUSTUS and GeneMark-EX in the folder `results/test*`.
+You find example results of AUGUSTUS and GeneMark-ES/ET/EP/ETP in the folder `results/test*`.
 Be aware that BRAKER contains several parts where random variables are used, i.e. results that you obtain when running the tests may not be exactly identical.
 To compare your test results with the reference ones, you can use the [compare_intervals_exact.pl](https://github.com/Gaius-Augustus/BRAKER/blob/master/scripts/compare_intervals_exact.pl) script as follows:

     # Compare CDS features
     compare_intervals_exact.pl --f1 augustus.hints.gtf --f2 ../../results/test${N}/augustus.hints.gtf --verbose